 If you would like to receive a financial literacy presentation geared to retirement planning, the CPA Financial Literacy Program offers free workshops.
-Contact email@example.com to receive more information on how to book a workshop.
+Contact our FinLit team to receive more information on how to book a workshop.

 Everyone’s financial situation and needs are unique.
 However, wherever you are in life and whatever your age, financial literacy will help you reach your retirement goals.
 CPABC recently spoke to three Chartered Professional Accountants who volunteer with the CPA Financial Literacy Program

 to get their tips to successfully plan for retirement.